 However, the key thing to note is that the vendor of choice will depend on the distribution you run.

 Why should you use Linux Kernel live patching?

 As previously mentioned, the primary reason to opt for live patching is to avoid reboots.
 For those unfamiliar with Linux Kernel live patching, you may wonder if its reboot-free operation mode is the only incentive of live patching.

 Simply put, the answer is no. There are various other benefits of live patching, including:

-The ability to keep your servers running throughout the workday with minimal interruptions is a plus for companies seeking certifications like SOC 2.
+Keeping your servers running throughout the workday with minimal interruptions is a plus for companies seeking certifications like SOC 2.
 Linux rebootless kernel updates make it easier to gain compliance certificates by running a secure system with no downtime.

 Convenience / Availability